Windows OS Hub

 RDCB SQL database permissions

-Open SQL Server ports in Windows Defender Firewall (by default, TCP 1433 port is used to connect to SQL Server).
+Open SQL Server ports in Windows Defender Firewall (by default, TCP 1433 port is used to connect to Microsoft SQL Server).

 Install Remote Desktop Services Roles on Windows Server